Maps-Messaging/mapsmessaging_server/README.md

 :small_red_triangle: - Not tested, but should work\
 :heavy_exclamation_mark: - Transport does not really support a connection based protocol\
 :small_blue_diamond: - Still building conformance tests to ensure correct integration\
-:small_orange_diamond: - Using the QPID [JMS2.0 over AMQP client](https://qpid.apache.org/components/jms/index.html)
+:small_orange_diamond: - Using the QPID [JMS2.0 over AMQP client](https://qpid.apache.org/components/jms/index.html)\
+:x: - The protocol and the transport are not compatible\
+\
+These protocols and transports are supported natively by the server, no additional plugins are necessary to enable them.
+They are all first rate citizens of the server and can interop with each other.